 The Cosmetology Operator's program requires students to complete 1,500 hours of in-class work.
 Students who complete the program are qualified to sit for the state board examination for a cosmetology license.
-Admission to the program requires a high school diploma or GED and an interview with the program's faculty advisor.
+Admission to the program requires a high school diploma or GED.
 See program advisor for information on Nail Design or Instructor's Program.